 Binary Merger Observations and Numerical Relativity

-In addition, black holes will not remain the only compact bodies we will observe.
-Neutron stars are next on the list of most anticipated future detections, and our group is harnessing numerical simulations to shed light on the behaviour of matter at the extreme densities that are present in neutron stars.
-Combining the simulations with gravitational-wave observations of colliding neutron stars will give us unprecedented insights into these rich and fascinating objects.
+Merging black holes is but one of the expected signals.
+Other kinds of gravitational waves observed so far come from merging binary neutron stars and neutron-star–black-hole mergers.
+This group is harnessing numerical simulations to shed light on the behaviour of matter at the extreme densities that are present in neutron stars.
+Combining the simulations with gravitational-wave observations of colliding neutron stars will give unprecedented insights into these rich and fascinating objects.